 You need to compare levels of cover and check the exclusions (things you’re not insured for).
 This makes sure you get the features you need and you don’t pay more for unnecessary extras.

 Don’t make assumptions.
 You might think some features of home insurance are standard (automatically included) but with some insurance companies they’ll be optional extras.
-For example:

 Comprehensive accidental damage cover – fewer than one in five home insurance policies automatically cover you for damage you cause yourself, by accident.

 Home emergency cover – fewer than one in five home insurance policies automatically provide help for home emergencies, and more than half don’t offer this as an option at all.